pineapple-spire/pineapple-spire.github.io/index.md

   <h3>View Audit Data</h3>

-  The analyst is able to view the audited data but unable to edit the data.
+  <p>The analyst is able to view the audited data but unable to edit the data.</p>

   <img src="images/user-guide/view-audit-data.png" alt="Viewing audited data" width="600px">

   <h3>Support Requests</h3>

-  The analyst is able to view support requests.
+  <p>The analyst is able to view support requests.
 They would be able to view contact messages and reported problems.

-  Once these problems and messages have been addressed, the user can archieve the message or marked it as resolved.
+  Once these problems and messages have been addressed, the user can archive the tickets or mark them as resolved.</p>

   <img src="images/user-guide/support-requests.png" alt="Viewing audited data" width="600px">